 #2 should be your living room.

-an and tidy, but leave photos of your family.
+Clean and tidy, but leave photos of your family.
 Feel free to give it a personlized touch!
 Don't be embarrassed if you have religious statues or pictures, they are part of who you are.

 #3 The kitchen.